DawsonThePagan/AudioControl/README.md

 + /GetDefault = Get the default audio output device
 + /GetAll = Get all connected audio devices
 + /GetVolume ""{Device}"" = Get current volume level of default audio device, or set device to get it by ID or full name
-+ /SetDefault ""\<Device>"" = Set the default audio device, can be set by ID or by full name
++ /SetDefault ""\<Device>"" = Set the default audio playback or capture device, can be set by ID or by full name.
+When setting capture device you must use ID for it to select the right device
-+ /SetVolume \<Level> ""{Device}"" = Set the volume level of the default audio device, or set device to get it by ID or full name
++ /SetVolume \<Level> ""{Device}"" = Set the volume level of the default audio device, or set device to get it by ID or full name.
+When setting capture device you must use ID for it to select the right device

 Be careful when setting default.
 Its suggested to run /GetAll first to double check your device name is correct